 Zip Code 97212

-A big city sized array of choices with nowhere near the cosmo gouge in prices, Miloo?=s City Cafo?= is the kind of urbane enterprise that actually offers a list of different types of eggs Benedict, with most averaging around $8.00.
+A big city-sized array of choices with nowhere near the cosmo gouge in prices, Milo’s City Cafe is the kind of urbane enterprise that actually offers a list of different types of eggs Benedict, with most averaging at modest prices.
 Never saw that before.
-The lunch and dinner menus are likewise extensive and varied o?= pan fried oysters to roasted duck with plum sauce o?= and nothing sets you back more than the filet mignon at $17.95.
+The lunch and dinner menus are likewise extensive and varied – pan-fried oysters to roasted duck with plum sauce.
+Best of all, nothing sets you back more than the filet mignon, which is the priciest item on the menu.
 The dining area is large, open-kitchen style, so you can sit back and watch the pros at work while you enjoy the sophisticated choices before you.

-They offer daily flights, and their wines by the glass of course include many wineries of the northwest and California, but they incorporate international choices as well.
-On the bottle side, you can order an Oregon chardonnay for $17.00 or a French dessert wine for $450.00.
+They offer daily flights, and their wines by the glass, of course, include many wineries of the Pacific Northwest and California, but they incorporate international choices as well.
+On the bottle side, you can order an Oregon chardonnay or a French dessert wine, depending on your tastes and the size of your pocketbook.
 Likewise, the relatively small food menu can pair you up with a dish of mac and cheese or escargot.

 Sweet Basil Thai Cuisine and the Basil Bar